 Advantages of Rain Screen Cladding:

 Accounts for improved thermal performance of the building

 Enhances water management

-The use of lightweight facade materials like aluminium panels mean that the loading’s on the underlying building structure are much less than masonry-based materials
+The use of lightweight facade materials like aluminium panels means that the loading on the underlying building structure is much less than masonry-based materials

 Modern rain-screen cladding systems are lightweight and strong, making it relatively easy to create engaging, striking designs that appear to defy gravity

 All rain-screen cladding material is lightweight in nature and also accounts for easy installation.